PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 Sometimes after or before the days' sorties pilots would meet me at the fence and ask me if I took any photos of their aircraft.
 If one thing was for sure, it's pilots have egos and they wanted photos of their aircraft in flight.
 They'd give their information and the tail code and I'd find a snap of their ride in my stacks and send them a print.
 In return they'd send me a unit patch.

-Most went on to fly civil airliners or work (and fly) for civilian military contractors.
+Most of these former hot shot pilots went on to fly civil airliners or work (and fly) for civilian military contractors.
 Occasionally they'd stop in my hometown and we'd have lunch.
-Many of them followed my writings and especially the articles I did on black projects, which started with a sighting that I was about to have.
+Many of them followed my writings and especially the articles I did on black projects, which started with a sighting that I was about to have at Roving Sands.

 It was just after dark when my farther-in-law showed up at the fence line to watch the free airshow.
 His wife Patsy (my mother-in-law) usually kept a short leash on him but on this evening he had ditched the monthly meeting at the Roswell Soroptimist Club and decided to come take a look-see.